Dustin Pedroia Back In Red Sox Lineup Vs. Francisco Liriano, Blue Jays

-Boston Red Sox second baseman Dustin Pedroia will look to continue his success against Toronto Blue Jays pitcher Francisco Liriano on Wednesday night at the Rogers Centre with first pitch scheduled for 7:07 p.m.
+Boston Red Sox second baseman Dustin Pedroia will look to continue his success against Toronto Blue Jays left-hander Francisco Liriano on Wednesday at Rogers Centre, with first pitch scheduled for 7:07 p.m.
 ET.

-Pedroia has had Lirirano’s number throughout his entire career with a .545 batting average, one double, one RBI, and three walks against the left-hander.
+Pedroia has had Lirirano’s number throughout his career with a .545 batting average, one double, one RBI and three walks against him.

-For more on Pedroia check out the video above from “Red Sox First Pitch Live,” presented by Men’s Wearhouse.
+For more on Pedroia, check out the video above from “Red Sox First Pitch Live,” presented by Men’s Wearhouse.

 Thumbnail photo from Peter Llewellyn/USA TODAY Sports Images